Welcome Members!

-LifeWithCrohnsColitis.org is part of Ben’s Friends, a network of safe and supportive patient communities for anyone affected by a rare disease or chronic condition.
+Life with Crohn’s and Colitis is an online patient support community that is powered by BensFriends.org, a network of patient support communities for rare diseases.
 Recognized as a 501(c)(3) non-profit, Ben’s Friends is a grassroots organization run by patients for patients.
 It is not a top-down, “expert advice” experience but a community offering peer to peer support.
 The value of this approach is evidenced by our hundred volunteer moderators, who are either patients themselves or relatives of patients, who believe in the mission and are willing to invest their time and share the knowledge and insights they have gained with members arriving daily in need of help.
 Ben’s Friends considers the patient perspective in everything we do.

 Crohn’s disease is an inflammatory bowel disease (IBD).
 It causes inflammation of the lining of your digestive tract, which can lead to abdominal pain, severe diarrhea and even malnutrition.
 Inflammation caused by Crohn’s disease can involve different areas of the digestive tract in different people.
 The inflammation caused by Crohn’s disease often spreads deep into the layers of affected bowel tissue.
 Like ulcerative colitis, another common IBD, Crohn’s disease can be both painful and debilitating, and sometimes may lead to life-threatening complications.